oegea/adp/README.md

 ### UPDATE CLIENT configuration

 The first step on ADP is to configure the UPDATE CLIENT.
-In this operation, the end-user will provide to the UPDATE CLIENT with the URI with which to access the APPLICATION SERVICE.
+In this operation, the end-user will provide to the UPDATE CLIENT with the URL with which to access the APPLICATION SERVICE.

-The UPDATE CLIENT will then do an HTTPS GET request to the indicated URI.
+The UPDATE CLIENT will then do an HTTPS GET request to the indicated URL.
 In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data:

  1. ADP version used by the APPLICATION SERVICE.
 This MUST be contained inside a string parameter named "protocolVersion".
  2. The UPDATE AUTHORITY's URL.
 This MUST be contained inside a string parameter named "updateAuthorityUrl".